nathandyer/nathandyer.github.io/_posts/2022-08-30-nintendo-switch-oled.md

 1. I'm almost never in front of a TV
 2. When I am in front of a TV, I don't want to disturb my partner with loud video game sounds
-3. The (2017) Nintendo Switch screen is relatively low-quality (serious backlight bleed, color issues, blacks look gray, hard to see)
+3. The (2017) Nintendo Switch screen is relatively low-quality (serious backlight bleed, color issues, blacks look gray, hard to see) and it's just bad enough to annoy me
 4. The battery on my Switch leaves much to be desired after almost five years of ownership
 5. Lack of time

 When first thinking about the goal here, I briefly considered buying an Xbox.
-To be honest, the main reason I considered that was because I wanted to play Psychonauts 2.
-I enjoyed the first one tremendously years ago, and am still looking forward to playing through the sequel.
+To be honest, the main reason I considered that was because I wanted to play _Psychonauts 2_.
+I enjoyed the first one tremendously, and am still looking forward to playing through the sequel.
 But as I looked through the games available, I realized that that was literally the only new game I wanted to play on the Xbox.

 When I began to look at game listings for other consoles, it became clear that the Nintendo Switch was the console that had almost all the titles I wanted to play.
 I tend to play more platforming and indie games, and they shine there.
 I've heard it referred to as an "indie darling," and I would agree.